ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 Login to host BMS001 / esx-001 as root and add a Port Group to Standard Switch for VLAN 100:

-* Select Networking.
+1. Select Networking.
-* On Port Groups tab, click Add port group.
+2. On Port Groups tab, click Add port group.
-* For Virtual switch 0, add a Name 'pg-mgmt' and select VLAN ID 100.
+3. For Virtual switch 0, add a Name 'pg-mgmt' and select VLAN ID 100.
-* Click Add.
+4. Click Add.

 ## Deploy vCenter appliance
 {: #vpc-bm-vmware-vcenter-deployappliance}
 {: step}

 The vCenter appliance will be deployed next.

-Download the VMware vCenter Server 7.0U2 (e.g. VMware-VCSA-all-7.0.2-17958471.iso) into your Windows Jump Machine.
-Mount the iso into the Operating System.
+1. Download the VMware vCenter Server 7.0U2 (e.g. VMware-VCSA-all-7.0.2-17958471.iso) into your Windows Jump Machine.
+2. Mount the iso into the Operating System.

 ### Deploy vCenter appliance - Phase 1
 {: #vpc-bm-vmware-vcenter-deployappliance-1}

+vCenter installation is split into two phases.
+In the first phase, the appliance is installed into the ESXi host.

+Important.
 Verify that 'vcenter.vmware.ibmcloud.local' resolves to the correct IP address prior continuing.
 {:important}

-Before continuing further with vCenter deployment, verify that 'vcenter.vmware.ibmcloud.local' resolves to the correct IP address.
+1. Before continuing further with vCenter deployment, verify that 'vcenter.vmware.ibmcloud.local' resolves to the correct IP address.
 List information about configured records in your DNS instance 'dns-vmware' and zone 'vmware.ibmcloud.local', use the following command.

 ```bash
 ibmcloud dns resource-records $VMWARE_DNS_ZONE -i dns-vmware
 ```

-Validate that you get correct responses for each entry (including the listed esx hosts) from your Windows Jump host, for example using 'nslookup' via Windows command line.
-For example:
+1. Validate that you get correct responses for each entry (including the listed esx hosts) from your Windows Jump host, for example using 'nslookup' via Windows command line.

 ```bash
 nslookup vcenter.vmware.ibmcloud.local
 nslookup esx-001.vmware.ibmcloud.local
 ```

-Start the VCSA UI installer (e.g. <drive_letter>:\vcsa-ui-installer\win32\installer.exe).
-Click Install a new vCenter Server.
+3. Start the VCSA UI installer (e.g. <drive_letter>:\vcsa-ui-installer\win32\installer.exe).

+4. Click Install a new vCenter Server.

-Deploy vcenter into BMS001 / esx-001 using the following parameters (match with your IP address plan and host names):
+5. Deploy vcenter into BMS001 / esx-001 using the following parameters (match with your IP address plan and host names).

 Parameter | Value
 -----------------|----------